2023-2024 Undergraduate & Graduate Catalog

 Learn more about the Hauenstein Center for Presidential Studies and our initiatives at gvsu.edu/hc.

 Kutsche Office of Local History

 The Kutsche Office of Local History is a humanities-based learning initiative that blends academics with community engagement.
 Through this office, students studying in all disciplines are offered opportunities to blend classroom knowledge with hands-on experience in the field of public, local history.
 Our mission is to use history to foster an earnest appreciation of our common challenges, common destiny, and common humanity.

 Our strategy for achieving our mission is three-dimensional.
 First, the office assists groups that have been understudied and underrecognized to document, preserve, and disseminate their knowledge of history.
 Second, the office reinforces Grand Valley students' understanding of public, local history by engaging students in hands-on, history-driven, and community-based learning projects and internships.

-The Mobile Applications and Services Laboratory (MASL) is an interdisciplinary initiative hosted by the GVSU School of Computing and Information Systems.
+The Mobile Applications and Services Laboratory (MASL) is an interdisciplinary initiative hosted by the GVSU School of Computing.
 MASL offers a unique environment to faculty and students who have interests in emerging mobile technologies from both a research and educational perspective.
 The emergence of open mobile platforms and thriving mobile application deployment ecosystems makes it possible to explore a variety of experimental in situ research themes in a number of different mobile application domains.

 The hub's business incubator fosters emerging entrepreneurs to transform their ideas into successful companies through support of a dynamic team specializing in an array of critical business skills.
 Clients of the incubation program receive ongoing support to spur innovative business growth, which may also include office space located at the hub when required.
 We understand that every entrepreneur and early-stage company has unique needs requiring customized solutions, which is why we provide tailored programming specific to each of our clients.